 When To File:

-Pre-paying Tax: Are installments required?
+Pre-Paying Tax: Are installments required?

-And the payroll tax on those wages is due on the 15th of the following month (or the 10th of the month following in the case of very high payroll amounts).
+We can also decide at year-end to declare that funds withdrawn by the corporate owner were a salary.
 For example: If your corporate year-end is September 30th and you have withdrawn $50,000 over the course of your business year, we may decide to give you a salary of $50,000.
-Because you have not already paid tax on the funds – at the time of withdrawal they were borrowed funds – when we make the decision at year-end, we will need to declare a bonus.
+Since you have not already paid payroll taxes on the funds, when we make the decision at year-end, we will need to declare a bonus.

-Bonuses are deemed to be paid six months after the corporate year-end (even if the money has already been taken out, don’t forget we termed it a loan until we made the decision to call it a bonus).
-In this example the corporation will show a salary of $50,000 being paid in March of the following year.
-(So a September 30th, 2016 year-end bonus would be deemed paid in March 2017).
-The payroll tax must be paid, then, by April 15th.
+Payroll taxes on wages/salaries/bonuses are due on the 15th of the month following payment (or the 10th of the month following, in the case of very high payroll amounts).
+In this example, the the corporation will show a salary of $50,000 being paid to the owner in March of the following year (6 months after the corporate year-end in September).
+The payroll taxes must be paid, then, by April 15th.
 The owner of the corporation will then receive a T4 slip for the $50,000 of wages (bonus) showing both the income and the employee share of the CPP along with any tax paid.

 Corporations paying bonuses are only legally required to remit the CPP portion of the payroll taxes.
 You can certainly pay more into the payroll tax account, to cover the income tax portion – but you can opt to have the company pay ONLY the CPP portion.
 If you choose to do this, the owner receiving the bonus will be personally responsible for the income tax.
 That tax will be due on April 30th of the year following when the bonus was deemed to be paid.
 Please note: Individuals, like corporations, will be required to prepay tax by installments if their tax owing the previous year was higher than $3,000.